julian-molina/Documentation/pages/suite/suite-how-troubleshoot-an-issue.md

 ### 3. Is your processor stuck at 100%?

 Open your operating system's Task Manager application and verify the CPU load while you reproduce the issue you are experiencing.
-If your CPU is running at 100% for more than 30 to 60 seconds, all sorts of problems may arise, as your hardware is not able to cope with the [systems' requirements](suite-system-requirements.html).
+If your CPU is running at 100% for more than 30 to 60 seconds, all sorts of problems may arise, as your hardware is not able to cope with the [system requirements](suite-system-requirements.html).

 If this is the case, try closing any other applications that may be demanding CPU time, and follow the guidelines proposed in the [My System Gets Slow](suite-troubleshooting-my-system-gets-slow.html) page to lower the demands on the processor.